mia-platform/public-pipelines/docs/gitlab-ci/20-npm.md

 The last job we provide is `.npm-publish` and as its name suggest, is a job you can use for publishing your package to a remote index, like npm.js or an internal one used by your organization like JFrog Artifactory.

-The command that is invokes is `npm publish` and you can personalized it using the `NPM_CLI_OPTS` or via configuring npm via the `NPM_CONFIG_` variables.
+The command that is invoked is `npm publish` and you can personalized it using the `NPM_CLI_OPTS` or via configuring npm via the `NPM_CONFIG_` variables.

 Remember to setup a rules that is conformant with your organization policies for uploading the package, like running